 Reduce the Allergens in Your Home

-There are also ways to reduce the pet allergens in your home so as to limit the spread of dander.
+There are also ways to reduce the pet allergens in your home to limit the spread of dander.
 Specific areas of your home collect more allergens than others.
-This includes carpets, furniture, mattresses and window treatments.
+These areas include carpets, furniture, mattresses, and window treatments.
 The key is diligent housekeeping.
 When purchasing a vacuum cleaner, make sure to get one with a HEPA filter.
 These are designed to remove even the smallest particles of pet dander.
-Hardwood floors are a great option, too, as hair is visible and easier to remove.
+Hardwood floors are a great option, too, as the hair is visible and easier to remove.
+Frequent baths

-Frequent baths and grooming of your pet will also help.
-“Just be sure to use a moisturizing shampoo so your pet’s skin doesn’t dry out from so many baths,” warns Dr. Benson.
-You can also restrict your dog to specific parts of your home, and keep him out of the bedrooms of the family members who are allergic.
+and grooming of your pet will also help.
+“Just be sure to use a moisturizing shampoo, so your pet’s skin doesn’t dry out from so many baths,” warns Dr. Benson.
+You can also restrict your dog to specific parts of your home and keep him out of the bedrooms of the family members who are allergic.
 Special air filters are also available to help remove dander that could be floating in the air.

-At the end of the day, if you believe you are allergic to dogs, be sure to get tested by an allergist who can determine if your allergies are due to pet dander or other allergens.
-Then you can determine if you’re perhaps able to live with a dog that produces less dander.
+If you believe you are allergic to dogs at the end of the day, be sure to get tested by an allergist who can determine if your allergies are due to pet dander or other allergens.
+Then you can decide if you’re perhaps able to live with a dog that produces less dander.

 Article written by Author: Stacey Brecher